Jan 15, 2025

 It’s a common misconception that there are four seasons in a year.
 There are actually five seasons – summer, fall, winter, spring, and tax season.

-And if you’re the type who spends their work day behind the wheel you might not know that you can claim expenses on your vehicle.
+And if you’re the type who spends their work day behind the wheel you might not know that you can claim expenses on your vehicle when it comes to calculating tax deductions at tax time.

-The Canada Revenue Agency has provided all the information about motor vehicle expenses on their website, but navigating the page can be like driving through a foreign city at night – you might need some assistance.
-We have compiled all the important information about motor vehicles expenses right here.
+The Canada Revenue Agency has provided all the information about motor vehicle expenses and the general rules for claiming costs relating to business expenses on their website, but navigating the page can be like driving through a foreign city at night – you might need some assistance.
+We have compiled all the important information about motor vehicles expenses and business travel right here.

 Who can claim motor vehicle expenses?

-Self-employed persons can deduct vehicle expenses if they require a vehicle to earn income.
+Self-employed individuals can deduct vehicle expenses if they require a vehicle to earn income.
+Even if you use your car for both business and personal use, you can claim expenses based on the percentage that your car is used for business.
+We’ll explain further below.
 Gig workers (Uber and Lyft drivers) are independent contractors, so they would fall into this category.

-Salaried and commission-based employees may also qualify for vehicle expense deductions if they had to pay for their own vehicle expenses and are required to work in a different location (or locations) separate to their employer’s place of business.
+Salaried and commission-based employees may also qualify for vehicle expense deductions if they had to pay for their own vehicle expenses and are required to work in a different location (or locations) separate to their employer’s place of business, using your personal car for a business trip is one example.
 As a side note, commuting between your home and workplace does not count.
 Salaried employees can view full eligibility guidelines here.
 Commission-based employees can view full eligibility guidelines here.

-The amount of vehicle expenses you can claim on your taxes will depend on multiple factors, such as what type of vehicle you use and how much you use the vehicle for work.
+The amount of vehicle expenses you can claim on your taxes will depend on multiple factors, such as what type of vehicle you use and how much you use the vehicle for work and business use.
 It will also depend on if you share the vehicle with another individual or business.

 What does CRA allow for mileage expenses?

-Technically, there is no limitation to the kilometres you can submit on your annual taxes, but they must be deemed “reasonable,” and you will need receipts to support your claims.
+Technically, there is no limitation to the kilometres driven you can submit on your annual taxes for the entire year, but they must be deemed “reasonable,” and you will need receipts to support your claims.
 It is recommended by the CRA that you record both kilometres accumulated for business and for personal use, as well as the odometer reading at the start and end of each fiscal year.
-It is recommended you keep a logbook and record these variables for each trip: date, destination, purpose, and number of kilometres you drive.
+It is recommended you keep a logbook and record these variables for each trip: date, destination, purpose, and number of kilometres you drive, allowing you to accurately track business expenses and personal vehicle expenses separately.

 Pro Tip: If you switch vehicles during the year, make sure to record the dates of the change and odometer readings when you buy, sell, or trade the vehicle.